 Reviewed and revised client personnel policies, employee handbooks, employment agreements, employment applications, offer letters, and independent contractor agreements

 Conducted internal investigations on behalf of company involving allegations of harassment and discrimination and provided recommendations for redressing improper behavior

 Defended companies against improper assessment of deficient benefit contributions in connection with multi-employer fund audits

 summa cum laude1998Phi Beta Kappa

-Chosen for inclusion in Chambers USA as a leading labor and employment attorney, 2014-2015
+Chosen for inclusion in Chambers USA Legal Directory (Chambers & Partners) as a leading labor and employment attorney, 2014-2015

-Selected to the list of New Jersey and NY Metro Super Lawyers Rising Stars (Thomson Reuters), Employment and Labor, Employment Litigation, 2011-2016
+Selected to the list of New Jersey Super Lawyers Rising Stars (Thomson Reuters), Employment Litigation, Employment and Labor, 2011-2016

 Chosen as one of the New Jersey Law Journal's 2015 New Leaders of the Bar